alopexc0de/UnPS-Short/README.md

 I coded this for simplicity (and it also gave me a great learning experiance with jQuery).
 (The key in the file process.php will not be a valid key when the api is introduced)

+UnPS-Short is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/

 USAGE:
   - If you want to shorten a link, simply put a link in the form and click shorten.
 You will be given two things: a clickable short link, and a password.
 The password is used to delete the link later if you choose
   - If you want to delete a link, put the whole link there (http://unps.us/?l=link) and click the delete link radio button located directly under the box.
 You will now have a place to put the password and click Delete.
 It will respond: "Deleted: [LINKID]"